leggetter/nexmo-caller-id/README.md

 		  }

 		response = Net::HTTP.post_form(uri, params)
-		#log it out so we can see what the response was
+		#print it out so we can view the response in the console
 		puts response.body
 		response.body
 	end